Birational geometry of Calabi-Yau pairs and 3-dimensional Cremona transformations: Extremal contractions

 \begin{proof} To prove (1), we use~\cite[Lemma~3.33]{MR662120}, which in fact goes back to \cite[Lemma~9]{MR171784}.
-It is enough to show that the analytic germ around $S\subset X$ is trivial.
-Indeed, $\Gamma$ is a $(-2)$-curve on $S$, and $S$ itself is isomorphic to the analytic germ of $\Gamma$ in its normal bundle on $S$.
-We denote by $\OO_S(1)$ the unique line bundle on $S$ such that $\OO_S(1)_{|\Gamma}=\OO_\Gamma(1)$.
+It is enough to show that the analytic germ around $S\subset X$ is trivial, that is, $X$ is analytically isomorphic to the analytic germ of $S$ in its normal bundle $N_{S/X}$.
+Indeed, $S$ is the germ of a K3 surface, $\Gamma$ is a $(-2)$-curve on $S$, and $S$ itself is analytically isomorphic to the analytic germ of $\Gamma$ in its normal bundle $N_{\Gamma/S}$ on $S$.